CedarvilleCyber/RedTeamVault/5. CPTC Prep/Competition Checklist.md

 - [ ] John - SMB share enumeration
 - [ ] Josiah - SMB and LDAP user enumeration
 - [ ] Lamoreaux - check Kerberos pre-auth and start Kerberos attacks

+## Lamoreaux - AD Plan:
+1. `ldapsearch` and `rpcclient` to see if anonymous binding is allowed
+2. enum4linux, crackmapexec
+3. Attempt to get a list of valid users, try pre-auth, try to kerberoast (`kerbrute`, `impacket`)
+4. Try to harvest credentials with GPP, XML files, with nxe
+5. get a session on a windows machine
+6. download bloodhound and run a query
+7. privesc
+8. Look for more creds to spread to other machinesPP

 # Exploitation
 ## David M.
 - [ ] Find web app versions and Google CVEs in those versions